merajaprasad/CKA-2024/Resources/Day27/readme.md

 5) Install runc

+`runc` A low-level container runtime that creates, runs and manage containers according to the Open Container Initiative (OCI) specification.
+It is used by other runtimes like Docker and containerd.

 ```
 curl -LO https://github.com/opencontainers/runc/releases/download/v1.1.12/runc.amd64
 sudo install -m 755 runc.amd64 /usr/local/sbin/runc
 ```

 6) install cni plugin

+CNI plugins are a foundational component of Kubernetes networking.CNI plugins handle the creation, configuration, and management of network interfaces for containers within a cluster, enabling communication between pods, services, and with the outside world within a Kubernetes cluster.

 ```
 curl -LO https://github.com/containernetworking/plugins/releases/download/v1.5.0/cni-plugins-linux-amd64-v1.5.0.tgz